 If you are keen on knowing how to write good content for a website, you must know who your audience is going to be.
 What age range are you targeting?
 Are they younger than 14?
 Are they 15-25, 26-40 or 50+?
 Depending on this, you will have to decide how to write your post.

-Also, when writing good content for your website, be sure to think about whether the audience you are targeting are professionals or beginners.
+Also, when writing good content for your website, be sure to think about whether the audience you are targeting is one consisting of professionals or beginners.
 If they are professionals; make sure to use industry-specific words and more formal language which they will understand.
 Try to use reliable and specific sources to inform them on a topic.
-For example, if your target audience are politicians, include information from websites such as gov.uk or parliament.uk.
-Contrastingly, if your audience are beginners and learning about a new topic/subject, you can write detailed ‘How to’ guides to help them.
+For example, if your target audience is politicians, include information from websites such as gov.uk or parliament.uk.
+Contrastingly, if your audience is beginners and learning about a new topic/subject, you can write detailed ‘How to’ guides to help them.
 Be sure to give them tips and advice, cut out all the complex jargon and keep it simple.
 E.g. this post – ‘How to write good content for a website’.